Starlink: Start of development phase (2016–2019)

 implement an operations plan for the orderly de-orbit of satellites nearing the end of their useful lives (roughly five to seven years) at a rate far faster than is required under international standards.
 [Satellites] will de-orbit by propulsively moving to a disposal orbit from which they will re-enter the Earth's atmosphere within approximately one year after completion of their mission.

 Falcon 9 lifts off from Cape Canaveral Air Force Station (CCAFS), Florida, delivering 60 Starlink satellites to orbit on November 11, 2019.

 In March 2018, the FCC granted SpaceX approval for the initial 4,425 satellites, with some conditions.
-SpaceX would need to obtain a separate approval from the ITU.
+SpaceX would need to obtain a separate approval from the United Nation's International Telecommunication Union (ITU).
 The FCC supported a NASA request to ask SpaceX to achieve an even higher level of de-orbiting reliability than the standard that NASA had previously used for itself: reliably de-orbiting 90% of the satellites after their missions are complete.

+In January 2017, SpaceX expected annual revenue from Starlink to reach $12 billion by 2022 and exceed $30 billion by 2025.
 In May 2018, SpaceX expected the total cost of development and buildout of the constellation to approach $10 billion.

 In mid-2018, SpaceX reorganized the satellite development division in Redmond and terminated several members of senior management.